Gravitational waves from core-collapse supernovae with no electromagnetic counterparts: Discussion and conclusions

-As a long-duration SASI mode is one of the main indicators of failed explosions, in this work we have adapted a CCSN signal model for g/f-modes to also include a lower frequency SASI mode.
-We then injected 11 different simulated gravitational-wave signals, from the three different CCSN types, into simulated gravitational-wave data at the sensitivity expected during O5.
+We injected 11 different simulated gravitational-wave signals, from the three different CCSN types, into simulated gravitational-wave data at the sensitivity expected during O5.
 We show how well our model can reconstruct the g/f-mode and SASI mode.
 We show that obscured CCSNe all have a g/f-mode reconstructed duration $>0.5$\,s, and a SASI mode duration shorter than $0.2$\,s.
 The non-exploding models also have long duration g/f-modes, but their reconstructed SASI mode is always longer than $0.2$\,s, even if the SNR is too low to capture the entire duration of the SASI mode.
 For BHSNe, the g/f-mode rapidly reaches high frequencies before ending abruptly.
-If the gravitational-wave detection was coincident with a neutrino detection, as well as confirming the presence of the SASI, the neutrinos may provide a distance estimate, which would allow us to constrain the current uncertain gravitational-wave energy.
+If the gravitational-wave detection was coincident with a neutrino detection, as well as independently confirming the presence of the SASI, the neutrinos may provide a distance estimate, which would allow us to constrain the currently uncertain CCSN gravitational-wave energy.

+In this work, we neglect the impact of magnetic fields and rotation.
+In 3D CCSN simulations, strong magnetic fields and rapid rotation usually result in rapid explosions with no time to develop a significant SASI component \cite{bugli_20, Powell_23}.
+The gravitational waves from these explosions would be very similar to the waveforms we consider here for obscured CCSNe, but would be detectable out to larger distances.
+In some previous work, rotation without strong magnetic fields has resulted in a larger neutrinosphere, less neutrino heating, and therefore later explosion times and longer SASI signatures in the gravitational-wave emission.
+For CCSNe with a PNS close to the maximum neutron star mass, rotation may also support the PNS from collapsing, leading to a longer timescale to black hole formation \cite{pajkos_25}.
+However, rapid rotation and strong magnetic fields are thought to occur in only $\sim1\%$ of CCSNe.